 The school has developed a high-quality Learning for Life programme which covers the statutory and non-statutory content of PSHE, SRE, British values, citizenship, careers education and elements of religious education.
 It also includes content on staying safe, including content on radicalisation and extremism.
 The programme is delivered through taught lessons in years 7 and 8, “Learning for Life Days” in all year groups, and through assemblies, tutor time activities and one-off events.

 Staff are continually responding to the latest evidence-based research in education to inform practice; teachers make use of a variety of strategies to promote knowledge retention and develop essential skills for success.
 Underpinning all lessons is a focus on revisiting content, modelling good practice and an emphasis on the importance of literacy skills.
 Lessons aim to foster curiosity and enthusiasm for learning through careful planning and high-quality teaching that considers the individual needs of all.
 Students are encouraged to take responsibility for their own learning and become resilient in overcoming setbacks, persisting with achieving their goals.
 Teachers aim to enthuse, engage, model and motivate, stressing wherever possible the significance of students’ learning and the purpose it will serve beyond school in the ‘real world.’

-If you have any queries about our curriculum please contact Allison Griffiths, Assistant Headteacher, at firstname.lastname@example.org.
+If you have any queries about our curriculum, please contact Mrs R Rongong, Deputy Headteacher, at firstname.lastname@example.org.